Top three sailing accomplishments:

 What is the best thing about sailing your youth class boat?

-What do you hope to achieve in sailing in the upcoming year?
+What do you hope to achieve in sailing in the next 12 months?

-What was the proudest moment of your sailing to date, and tell us how you felt?
+What are the proudest moments of your sailing to date, and tell us how you felt?